hanckmann/multi_monitor_setup/README.md

 Multi Monitor Setup
 ===================

 Easy multi monitor setup tool for Linux.
-It helps when using a minimal windowmanager.
+It helps when using a minimal windowmanager (I use i3wm and this script helps me to easily setup the various multi-monitor setups I use).

 Installation
 ------------